ChessGeekBoy/flappy-bird/README.md

 ## Using

-download the hex file from https://github.com/ChessGeekBoy/flappy-bird/releases/tag/automated-release <br>
+download the hex file from the [releases](https://github.com/ChessGeekBoy/flappy-bird/releases/tag/automated-release). <br>

 **---OR---** <br>